LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Game map
 --------

-The map of any particular scenario may consist of one or many levels and each level consists of a large number of tiles.
+The map of any particular scenario may consist of one or many levels and each level consists of a large number of tiles with a particular terrain kind on each.
 The game world is persistent, i.e., every time the player visits a level during a single game, its layout is the same.

+Terrain is depicted with non-letter and non-digit (except zero `0`) characters, the same as items lying on the ground, though blocky, solid characters are more likely to be non-passable terrain than items.
-The basic tile kinds are as follows.
+The basic terrain kinds are as follows.

     game map terrain type                  on-screen symbol
     wall (horizontal and vertical)         - and |
-    tree or rock or man-made column        O rubble                                 &
+    tree or rock or man-made column        0 rubble                                 &
     bush, transparent obstacle             %
     trap, ice                              ^